 Authorization: Token token="[Service API Key][Secret Key]"

-Authorizationrequest header can also be formed with the basic access authentication method, where the username is supplied with the
+Authorizationrequest header can also be formed with the Basic Auth method, where the username is supplied with the

 Service API Key, and the password will be your